johnkary/johnkary.net/source/_posts/2010-09-10-who-cares-crowdsourcing-your-news-intake.md

 ---
 layout: post
 title: Who Cares?
 Crowdsourcing Your News Intake
-summary: "Looking at some generic news aggregate site, it seems there's a lot of important things going on in the news.
+description: "Looking at some generic news aggregate site, it seems there's a lot of important things going on in the news.
 Some radical pastor wants to burn Korans.
 Huge fires are engulfing a San Francisco neighborhood. \"Evil\" zombies are now back.
 In 3D.

 Does any of that really affect you?
 No, really&hellip; does it?